Using post it notes for reading comprehension in the upper elementary classroom is such a simple, yet powerful teaching

 When used properly, anchor charts are effective instructional tools that aid in reinforcing skills or procedures.

-If you already use anchor charts in your classroom but want simple ideas for making them even more valuable for students’ learning, check out this post on making anchor charts that students actually use.
+If you already use anchor charts in your classroom but want simple ideas for making them even more valuable for students’ learning, check out this post on making anchor charts that students will actually use.

 So, how exactly do anchor charts and post-it notes improve students’ reading comprehension?